 Foot and ankle exercises help to improve the strength, stability and mobility of the whole foot.
+They are one of the simplest yet most effective ways to relieve most causes of foot pain.

 Any weakness, stiffness or tightness in the foot and calf can lead to a whole range of foot problems which can cause pain not only in the foot, but also the knee, hips and back.
-Foot exercises are one of the simplest yet most effective ways to relieve most causes of foot pain.

 Strengthening the ankle and foot is helpful with virtually every cause of foot pain.
 Whether it is following an injury such as an ankle sprain or with a longer term foot problem, strengthening ankle exercises can make a big difference.